-Lithops, also known as Living Stones, can add an interesting accent to your home or garden.
-The succulent plants, which resemble stones and grow a daisy-like flower, come in various shapes, textures, and colors.
-Originally from southern Africa, Lithops can withstand temperatures up to 120 degrees Fahrenheit (49 degrees Celsius).
-They're hardy to USDA zones 9 and higher.
+Lithops, commonly known as Living Stones, can add an interesting accent to your home or garden.
+These succulent plants, which resemble stones and grow a daisy-like flower, come in various shapes, textures, and colors.
+Originally from southern Africa, Lithops can withstand temperatures up to 120 °F (49 °C).
+They are hardy to USDA zones 9 and higher.
 Even though Lithops can be grown by division of the adult plant, growing them from seed is economical and can be a rewarding experience.

-1. Mix equal parts of potting mix and perlite.
-Moisten the mix with water and fill it into a pot with drainage holes, up to about 0.5 inches (1.3 cm) from the top.
+1. Mix equal parts of potting soil and perlite.
+Moisten the mix with water and fill it into a pot with drainage holes to about 0.5 inches (1.3 cm) from the top.

 2. Sprinkle the seeds over the soil.
-Cover them with a 1/8-inch (3 mm) layer of fine sand or crushed rock.
+Cover them with a 1/8-inch (0.3 cm) layer of fine sand or crushed rock.

 3. Fill a spray bottle with water and mist the soil with it.
 Try to keep the soil moist throughout the germination period.
-Cover the pot with plastic wrap or a glass pane to help promote the soil moisture retention.
+Cover the pot with plastic wrap or a glass pane to help promote soil moisture retention.

-4. Place the pot in a warm, sunlit area.
-Aim for a temperature of approximately 65 to 80 degrees Fahrenheit (18 to 27 degrees Celsius).
+4. Place the pot in a warm sunlit area.
+Aim for a temperature of approximately 65 to 80 °F (18 to 27 °C).
 Place a heating mat underneath the pot, if needed.
 Expect the seeds to germinate within about 2 to 12 weeks.

 5. Remove the plastic wrap or glass pane once the seeds germinate.
 Transplant the seedlings to individual pots when the plants start to the crowd and are big enough to handle.
-Place the pots in a sunny windowsill.
+Place the pots on a sunny windowsill.

 Avoid overwatering the seedlings as they grow.
 Water them once the top 1/4-inch (6 mm) layer of soil is dry.
 After about three months, allow the soil to dry completely between watering.
 Provide Lithops with about five hours of sunlight per day.

-Don't expect all the seed to germinate at the same time.
+Do not expect all the seeds to germinate at the same time.
 Some seeds may take as long as a year to germinate.